Creating a Subscription Product

 Subscriptions gives you a lot of flexibility in scheduling renewals for your subscription products.

-Out of the box, you can charge renewal payments using a billing period of daily, weekly, monthly or annually, and at any interval between 1 and 6 (inclusive).
+Out of the box, you can charge renewal payments using a billing period of daily, weekly, monthly, or annually, and at any frequency between 1 and 6 (inclusive).

 Want to charge a fortnightly payment?
 Set the price to every 2nd week.